farmera/sare_grant/spectral_indices.md

 ###### Figure 3.
 Spectral signature yielded from a sugarcane plant in healthy or stressed conditions.

 __Figure 3__ shows two typical spectral response patterns elicited from a sugarcane plant.
-As discussed in [Section 2](how_plants_see.md) depending on environmental conditions, sugarcane may reflect light in distinctly different ways.
+As discussed in [Section 2](how_plants_see.md) depending on environmental conditions, sugarcane will reflect light in distinct ways.
 These 'signatures' can reveal important information about different stages of growth or at different levels of photosynthesis.

 ![](img/cane-growth1.png)